Master of Education, Integrated Social Studies

 Our education framework serves as a guide for each program to assist preservice teachers develop the knowledge, skills, and dispositions needed to become effective teachers across content areas.
 You’ll be prepared to become a teacher leader who advocates for equity and justice in education.

-Core courses relate to equity and diversity in education, methods of teaching and learning for Integrated Social Studies students, a focus on one-to-one technology, a master’s-level, inquiry-based project, and an edTPA project that demonstrates students’ readiness to be a licensed teacher.
+Core courses relate to equity and diversity in education, methods of teaching and learning for Integrated Social Studies students, a focus on one-to-one technology, a master’s-level, and an inquiry-based project that demonstrates students’ readiness to be a licensed teacher.
 This program prepares you to become a leader in a school district, advocating for issues of social justice in the classroom.
 With two supervised student teaching experiences, our theory-to-practice approach to teacher education allows you to try out new skill-sets in a hands-on setting.

 You also are supported by experienced faculty instructors and a faculty advisor, a program manager who coordinates their academic program and student teaching experiences, graduate associates as well as an advising staff who oversee progress through this intense program of study.